elianderson/Event-Bus-API/Notes.md

   - Events alsways belong to Organizations
   - Event timestamp should be different from its created_at and updated_at for some reason
   - Neither Organizations nor Events can be updated or edited
+  - Error handling is not needed for this application